 There's just no doubt about it.

-And their authoritarian managements who don't really seem to give a damn about whether or not they uh make uh any more money uh just say treat the customer any way you want uh and and the head of United having to tell his his employees that the customer comes first and that you should be nice to them.
+And their authoritarian management, who don't really seem to give a damn about whether or not they make any more money, just say treat the customer any way you want.

-I mean what kind of society are we living in?
+I mean, what kind of society are we living in?

-And then think about that those families.
+And think about those families.

-I I mean, there's something going on in their heads where they think, yeah, you know, maybe it is maybe it's true, maybe I would be thrown in jail.
+I mean, there's something going on in their heads where they think, yeah, you know, maybe it is, maybe it's true.

-You know, I I mean, there's something wrong.
+You know, I mean, there's something wrong.

 Americans think that they suddenly have no rights and are not deserving of respect.

-Yeah, but this is an issue if some politician, hopefully the president, somebody takes this on and changes this airline culture, that's re-election right there on that issue.
+If some politician, hopefully the president, somebody takes this on and changes this airline culture, that's re-election right there on that issue.

 People feel very strongly about this.

-Oh, I I think you're exactly right.
+Oh, I think you're exactly right.

 We're citizens first, and we ought to demand that we be recognized as citizens first, no matter where we are, whether it's in the economy, whether it's in government, whether it's in our neighborhoods.